 Laryngeal cancer is a disease in which malignant (cancer) cells form in the tissues of the larynx.
 The larynx is also called the voice box.
 It's the part of the throat that holds the vocal cords and is used in breathing, swallowing, and talking.
 Rhabdomyosarcoma (a malignant tumor of muscle) is the most common type of laryngeal cancer in children.
 Squamous cell carcinoma is a less common type of laryngeal cancer in children.

 Symptoms and Diagnostic and Staging Tests for Laryngeal Cancer

 Laryngeal cancer may cause any of the following signs and symptoms.
-Check with your doctor if any of the following problems occur:
+Check with your child's doctor if you see any of the following problems in your child: